Festivals Research Group

 Watch a short video about Sŵn Festival and the FRG's collaboration on the Sŵn Music Museum, featuring John Roston (1.35mins in) and the leader of the research group, Dr Jacqui Mulville (6.30mins in).

-This is an interdisciplinary research group made up of people at Cardiff University from the Cardiff Business School, the School of Music, the School of Geography of Planning, the School of History, Archaeology and Religious Studies, and the School of Journalism, Media and Cultural Studies.
+This is an interdisciplinary research group made up of people at Cardiff University from the Cardiff Business School, the School of Music, the School of Geography of Planning, the School of History, Archaeology and Religious Studies, and the School of Journalism, Media and Culture.
 We are also affiliated with the Creative Cardiff Research Network.

 Follow us on Twitter @CUFestivals.

 Those in the research group are currently taking part in joint projects and outputs.
 Please see below for a selection of previous work by some of the researchers.
 Dr Jacqui Mulville has also published an open access piece for The Conversation on 'What will future archaeologists think of Glastonbury?'.

 - Collins, A. J. and Cooper, C. 2017.
 Measuring and managing the environmental impact of festivals: The contribution of the Ecological Footprint.
 Journal of Sustainable Tourism 25 (1), pp.148-162.
 (10.1080/09669582.2016.1189922)